xjmusic/xjmusic/README.md

 # Musical debugging

-This MySQL query confirms that all segments begin where the preceding one ended:
+This sql query confirms that all segments begin where the preceding one ended:

 ```
 SELECT